 For sure, smartwatches don’t consume data as normal phones do but it really depends on how you use them and what you use them for.

 In summary, the answer to this question is multifaceted.
-How much data your smartwatch consumes largely depends on the number internet-dependent services and features used and the scale which they are used in.
+How much data your smartwatch consumes largely depends on the number of internet-dependent services and features used and the scale at which they are used.

 Should You Get A Smartwatch?